LuisForPresident/eafit-uni-map/README.md

 # eafit uni map • ![GitHub top language](https://img.shields.io/github/languages/top/LuisForPresident/eafit-uni-map?style=plastic) ![GitHub](https://img.shields.io/github/license/LuisForPresident/eafit-uni-map?style=plastic) ![GitHub Release Date](https://img.shields.io/github/release-date/LuisForPresident/eafit-uni-map?style=plastic) ![Project for uni](https://img.shields.io/badge/project-for%20uni-yellow?style=plastic)

-A command-line program that gives you a list of directions between places located in the campus of the Universidad EAFIT.
+A curses based interactive program that gives you a list of directions between places located in the campus of the Universidad EAFIT.

 ## Screenshot

 ![A screen capture of the main menu of the program.](./images/screenshot.png)

 ## Features
-- Get directions from one place to another
+- 🗺 Get directions from one place to another
-- Choose destination from your favorite places
+- ⭐️ Choose destination from your favorite places
-- See steps and time estimates for the trip
+- 💯 See steps and time estimates for the trip
-- Edit your favorite places (add or remove)
+- 📝 Edit your favorite places (add or remove)
-- See all-time stats (steps and time)
+- 🧐 See all-time stats (steps and time)

 ## Contributing
 I'd appreciate critical feedback.

-Leave an issue (if I have not archived the repo) or… hmm… see if I've added an email address to my GitHub profile yet.
+But I don't want to post my email (yet).

 ## Reason for being
 As _the_ project for the practical course "Principles of Software Development" (ST0243).